elly2chan/django-wonderlanders-project/README.md

 	   - They can add, edit and delete post categories
 	   - They can add, edit and delete users, user groups, user permissions
 	   - They can add, edit and delete products and product categories
-	   - To summarize, superusers can do it all
+	   - To summarize, superusers can do it all :muscle:

 </h4>